RyannosaurusRex/ryanhayes.net/src/content/2011-01-14-periodic-table-of-the-html-5-elements.md

 categories:
   - Blog
 ---
 Have you heard?
 HTML 5 is out!  (er, is coming, depending on how you see things).
-It&#8217;s still a work in progress, but you can still use HTML 5 now with many of the new browsers.
+It's still a work in progress, but you can still use HTML 5 now with many of the new browsers.
 What does that mean for us as developers?
 New things to learn, of course!
 New techniques, new designs, but mostly: new tags!
 There are lots of new tags in HTML 5 that are specific to headers, footers, navigation, and more.
 Luckily, web developer [Josh Duck](http://joshduck.com/) has made an awesome interactive [Table of the HTML 5 Elements](http://joshduck.com/periodic-table.html).<!--more-->The table below is just a sample of the awesomeness!
 Head over to

 [JoshDuck.com](http://joshduck.com/periodic-table.html) to check out: